shaunreichman/investment_tracker/docs/TAX_STATEMENT_EVENT_GROUPING_SPEC.md

 # Tax Statement Event Grouping Specification

+## ✅ IMPLEMENTATION IN PROGRESS

+**Status**: Phase 1 (Backend Implementation) has been completed.
+Phase 2 (Frontend Enhancement) is ready to begin.

+**Completion Date**: December 2024

+**Summary**: Tax statement event grouping has been successfully implemented in the backend, automatically grouping all events from the same tax statement into unified, professional display rows.
+This extends the successful flag-based event grouping system to provide users with a complete, organized view of all tax-related events for each financial year.

+---

 ## Overview
 This specification defines the implementation of **tax statement event grouping** to group all events created from a single tax statement into unified, professional display rows.
 This extends the successful flag-based event grouping system to provide users with a complete, organized view of all tax-related events for each financial year.